RondonRealEstate/vjs-rre-theme/README.md

 #rre-theme
-This is a VideoJs Custom Video Player for Rondon Real Estate.
+This is a Custom Video Player for Rondon Real Estate.